robmcl4/Mycroft-Core-Go/README.md

 over the c# implementation.

-Building
+Cloning
 --------

-1. Clone this repository with `git clone --recursive https://github.com/robmcl4/Mycroft-Core-Go`

-2. Run `export GOPATH=...` where `...` is the directory containing 'src' 'pkg' and 'bin' folders.
+This repository is cloned in a manner similar to other go packages:

+1. Go code is generally stored in one folder.
+Create a folder for your go code if you do not have one already.
+2. Make sure the GOPATH environment variable is set to this folder.
+   Use the command `export GOPATH=ABSOLUTE_PATH_HERE`.
-3. Compile using `go install github.com/robmcl4/mycroft`
+3. Get the code using `go get github.com/robmcl4/Mycroft-Core-Go/mycroft`

+After this completes the code is available at `$GOPATH/src/github.com/robmcl4/Mycroft-Core-Go/mycroft`.
+This is a full git repository, edit the code here and commit changes here.

+A binary was also built as a part of `go get`, which is available in `$GOPATH/bin`

 Running
 -------

 After building, run with the command `$GOPATH/bin/mycroft`.
-Note that currently this application does not support c#.